 There are many reasons why a doctor might prescribe iron supplements to you on top of making changes to your diet in order to get your iron levels back to a normal level.

-Women who are pregnant need much more iron than women that aren’t.
+Women who are pregnant need much more iron than women that aren’t as their body is producing more blood to support the fetus.
 The recommended daily dose of iron for pregnant women is 27 mg each day.
-If you cannot get this iron through your diet, doctors will prescribe supplements in order to be sure your iron levels stay at the level needed.
+If you cannot get this iron through your diet, doctors will prescribe supplements in order to ensure you don’t lack iron during this critical time.

-Some medications will quickly deplete your iron levels.
-In order to prevent this from happening, most physicians will prescribe an iron supplement alongside the medications to ensure that you don’t become anemic as a result of your medication.
+Some medications will quickly deplete your iron levels and cause you to lack iron in the long-term.
+In order to prevent this from happening, most physicians will prescribe an iron supplement alongside the medications to reduce the risk of iron deficiency.

 Good Sources of Iron

-Most people get all the iron they need from the food they eat.
+Most people get all the iron they need from the foods they eat.
 By altering your diet, you can increase the amount of iron you get daily without having to take supplements.
-Some foods that are rich in iron are:
+Some iron-rich foods are:

 - Red meat